neoforged/.github/primers/26.2/index.md

         - `layers` - The set of quad layers to render.
         - `$PreparedBuffers`, `$PreparedLayer` are removed
     - `SectionUpdateRenderState` - The render state of a section to update.
+- `net.minecraft.client.renderer.texture.TextureAtlasSprite#isAnimated` is now `public` from package-private
+- `net.minecraft.client.resources.model`
+    - `BlockStateDefinitions#definitionLocationToBlockStateMapper` is now `public` from package-private
-- `net.minecraft.client.resources.model.ModelManager$MaterialBakerImpl` - An implemented `MaterialBaker`.
+    - `ModelManager$MaterialBakerImpl` - An implemented `MaterialBaker`.
 - `net.minecraft.client.resources.model.sprite.SpriteId#buffer` are removed
 - `net.minecraft.client.telemetry`
     - `TelemetryEventType#GRAPHICS_CAPABILITIES` - The capabilities of the graphics card.